Sam1607/payment-orchestrator/README.md

 # Distributed Ledger & Payment Orchestration System

-## Important Note (Read First)

-This is a **two-week take-home engineering project** designed to evaluate system design thinking, engineering judgement, and implementation quality.

-You are **explicitly encouraged to use any resources available to you**, including but not limited to:

-* AI tools (ChatGPT, Claude, Copilot, etc.)
-* Documentation
-* StackOverflow
-* Open-source repositories
-* Libraries and frameworks
-* Code templates

-**Use of AI is expected.**

-Modern engineering involves effectively leveraging tools that increase productivity.
-What matters here is **how you design the system, structure the solution, and make engineering decisions**, not whether the code was written entirely by hand.

-You may use AI to:

-* Generate boilerplate
-* Assist with architecture exploration
-* Help debug issues
-* Accelerate development

-However, you should still be able to **understand, explain, and justify everything in your solution**.

-Estimated effort: **~15–25 hours across two weeks** (assuming you have a full-time job).

----

 # Project Overview

 Build a **mini distributed payment orchestration platform** that simulates how modern fintech systems process transactions across multiple services.